 2. Burj Khalifa

 Burj Khalifa, the tallest building in the world, is simply a must-visit if one is in Dubai.
 Much like the Eiffel Tower in Paris and the Statue of Liberty in New York, a visit to Dubai is simply not complete without a trip to Burj Khalifa.

-Completed and opened to the public in 2010, it succeeded Taipei 101 as the tallest building in the world, and has remained so since then.
-For those who are keen in building designs, you will be interested to know that the designers of Burj Khalifa also designed Willis Tower (formerly and affectionately known as Sears Tower) and One World Trade Center.
-Also interesting to know that Burj Khalifa used to be named Burj Dubai, until it was decided that this building will be renamed Burj Khalifa in honour of the ruler of Abu Dhabi, Sheikh Khalifa bin Zayed bin Sultan Al Nahyan, after Abu Dhabi loaned Dubai crucial funds for its numerous construction projects.
+Completed and opened to the public in 2010, it succeeded Taipei 101 as the tallest building in the world and has remained so since then.
+For those who are keen on building designs, you will be interested to know that the designers of Burj Khalifa also designed Willis Tower (formerly and affectionately known as Sears Tower) and One World Trade Center.
+Something equally interesting is that Burj Khalifa used to be named Burj Dubai until it was decided that this building would be renamed Burj Khalifa in honour of the ruler of Abu Dhabi, Sheikh Khalifa bin Zayed bin Sultan Al Nahyan.
+This was after Abu Dhabi loaned Dubai crucial funds for its numerous construction projects.
 And so, it is now known all over the world as Burj Khalifa, or Khalifa Tower.

 Entry to Burj Khalifa comes in many forms.
 While most will probably head to one of the observation decks to see Dubai from atop, others will book a stay at Armani Hotel Dubai, and enjoy a considerable amount of time looking down at people, quite literally!